 Pinot’s Palette is also home to the “Little Brushes” program, during which children between 6 and 12 years of age are welcome to a fun, party-like atmosphere where they’re encouraged to play with colors and paints, make collages, and more.

 Have a little girl scout in the family?
 Painting with Pinot’s Palette nets a badge for it.
-Check the locations for seasonal events as well — both Pinot’s Palettes are holding Halloween events such as pumpkin painting and parties in October.
+Check the locations for seasonal events as well.

 Parties: Private parties can be booked for 10 to 15 people, for two- or three-hour sessions, bookended by half hour mingle periods.
 Not enough time?
 Pinot’s Palette lets you purchase more time to make the space your own.
 During children’s birthday parties, gather a party of 15 kids and the birthday child is free.
 Keep in mind: outside food is allowed, but outside drinks are not.